Raising Awareness of Early Prehistory

 Records relating to known and potential Palaeolithic and Mesolithic sites and find-spots were checked and enhanced in a number of areas:

 - In Worcestershire Palaeolithic archaeology was poorly represented on the HER and therefore poorly protected through the planning process.
 The project aimed to take existing specialist information, update it based on recent evidence and new interpretations, and place it within the HER in such a way that it can be interpreted and used by non-specialists.
-A report on the project is available on the Worcestershire County Council website.
+A report on the project has been published in Internet Archaeology.

 - In South Yorkshire there is high potential for the survival of Upper Palaeolithic and Mesolithic remains in the low-lying, seasonally waterlogged areas on the eastern side of the county and the upland areas on the county’s western side.
 Threats to their condition and survival from commercial development and extensive peat erosion are very real.
 The project collated information from various data sets and produced GIS-based maps highlighting areas of potential.
 Read the end of project report on our website.